jakarta0001/modmenucrew-decompiled/README.md

-# Decompiled with love by jakartanosia
+# Decompiled with love by jakartanosia & arocimorr
 ## Project Status
 ## ⚠️ THIS IS THE STEAM DECOMPILED VERSION!
 Shouldn't be hard to make it work on Ms Store too